eslint/eslint/docs/rules/no-unused-vars.md

 ## Rule Details

-This rule is aimed at eliminating unused variables, functions and variables in parameters of functions, as such, warns when one is found.
+This rule is aimed at eliminating unused variables, functions, and parameters of functions.

 A variable is considered to be used if any of the following are true: